 1/19/2017: 7.1 uIU/mL reference range: 2.6-24.9

 Dr. Mercola suggests that <5 is normal while <3 is optimal.
 Steven Guyenet writes that the average insulin level in the U.S. is 8.8 uIU/mL for men and 8.4 for women, while Kitavans (a non-industrialized society used in many Paleo diet studies) have an average fasting insulin of 3-6 uIU/mL, and the female Shuar hunter-gatherers of the Amazon rainforest have an average fasting insulin of 5.1 uIU/mL.
 He recounts a study where healthy urban people eating a "paleolithic"-type diet designed to maintain body weight saw fasting insulin drop from an average of 7.2 to 2.9 uIU/mL in just 10 days.
 And reports that his own fasting insulin is 2.3 uIU/mL.

-Others suggest general stress can lead to insulin resistance.
-Perhaps the cortisol panel I list farther down help explain something.
-In the 9 days leading up to this test my diet looked something like this and was composed of organic meat and vegetables:
+Also general stress can lead to insulin resistance.
+Perhaps the cortisol panel I list farther down helps explain why my insulin is higher than that of the paleo dieters in the experiment.
+In the 9 days leading up to the first test my diet looked something like this and was composed of organic meat and vegetables: